 Soon after, Natalie received an alarming email from Benjamin.
 In the message, he told her that he was taking James “away to prevent him from having surgery.”
 He wrote that he would contact her by Friday or Saturday, but as of now, no contact has been made.
 Calls and messages to Benjamin continue to go unanswered.

-Police say the motive remains unclear but Natalie’s email has shifted urgency toward finding out where Benjamin may have taken the child.
-Authorities believe the father might be acting on personal beliefs or fears surrounding the child’s medical care, raising concerns about his state of mind.
-Natalie told investigators she is deeply worried, explaining that recent interactions have made her question his emotional stability.
+Police indicate that the motive remains obscure; however, Natalie’s email has heightened the urgency of determining Benjamin’s whereabouts and the child’s location.
+Authorities suspect that the father may be motivated by personal convictions or apprehensions regarding the child’s medical treatment, thereby prompting concerns about his mental state.
+Natalie informed investigators that she is profoundly concerned, stating that recent interactions have caused her to query his emotional stability.

 While police say they do not yet have evidence that James is in immediate physical danger, they stress that his age, the length of time he has been missing, and concerns about his father’s mental state make the situation urgent.
 Officials say they are prepared to activate the Davis County Child Abduction Response Team if new information suggests James is at greater risk.